 For much of the 20th century, femininity and domesticity have reigned as compelling subject matter for artists.
 Judy Chicago and her Los Angeles-based Feminist Art Program students created the collaborative installation Womanhouse in 1972.
 That work was inspired at least in part by Louise Bourgeois’ Femme Maison series of drawings of the late 1940s.
 In the 1990s, artists as diverse as Polly Apfelbaum, Mike Kelley, and Rosemarie Trockel employed textiles in all forms – found, machine-knitted, crocheted, and stretched – to comment on the entwined politics of gender and hand labor.

 A generation later, in 2011, a new crop of craft-based artists continues its enchantment with emotionally charged, highly gendered objects.
 Jan Harrell feminizes so-called male tools, such as agricultural clippers, by enameling their handles with decorative copper surfaces.
-Aaron McIntosh explores the longing of adolescent same-sex desire through erotic appliqué quilts sized for twin beds.
+Aaron McIntosh explores the longing of adolescent same-sex desire through erotic appliqué quilts for a good bed for sex.
 His Bedroom Buddies (2010) interweaves strategically placed repeating patterns with vintage beefcake imagery.

 Some of the strongest works in the show are more straightforward, such as Shannon Brunskill’s ghostly chair, A Place to Rest (2011), and Vanity (2010), a found object in which the usual looking glass is replaced by an opaque mirror of cast glass.
 The artist’s skill in creating an impenetrable, nearly aloof surface is similar to that of British sculptor Rachel Whiteread, known for casting (in a variety of materials) mattresses, the interiors of abandoned buildings, and other objects imbued with memory and a sense of loss.
 Brunskill’s resultant object becomes a vanitas of sorts, a work of seeming “emptiness,” trading in notions of transience and fragility.